 Evergreen IT mitigates risk

 Adopting evergreen IT is another technology trend in finance software to help you mitigate risk while growing your business.

-A reliable SaaS platform is evergreen.
-This means your technology is always current and never out-of-date with frequent and smaller upgrades.
+A reliable platform is always evergreen.
+This means your technology is kept current with frequent and smaller upgrades.
 With evergreen IT, you experience less risk, less burden, fewer resource constraints, and a quicker time to value.

 Evergreen IT mitigates risk and helps grow your business in a number of ways.

 - Applications, services, and security patches stay current – mitigating risk from cyberattacks to protect your data as well as your customers’ data